ergest/sql_patterns/Book/chap6.md

     total_questions_created DESC;
 ```

-This will work fine in most cases but what if you're calculating multiple ratios and you don't want to restrict the data for each one?
+This will work fine in some cases but it also will filter the entire dataset causing counts to be wrong.
 One way to handle this is by using a `CASE` statement like this:
 ```sql
 SELECT
     CASE